OpenNebula/docs/source/deployment/open_cloud_host_setup/kvm_driver.rst

 Cgroups is a kernel feature that allows to control the number of resources allocated to a given process (among other things).
 It can be used to enforce the amount of CPU assigned to a VM, as defined in its OpenNebula template (i.e., a VM with CPU=0.5 will get half of the physical CPU cycles than a VM with CPU=1.0).
 The cgroups are configured **on each hypervisor host (where required), not on the front-end**.

 .. note:: In current operating systems running the systemd, the cgroups are enabled and used by libvirt/KVM automatically.
 No configuration is necessary.
-The tool ``lscgroup`` (included in distribution package ``libcgroup-tools`` on RHEL/CentOS or ``cgroup-tools`` on Debian/Ubuntu) can to check the cgroups state on your system.
+The tool ``lscgroup`` (included in distribution package ``libcgroup-tools`` on RHEL/CentOS or ``cgroup-tools`` on Debian/Ubuntu) can be used to check the cgroups state on your system.
 The cgroups aren't available if you get an error output of the tool, e.g.:

     .. prompt:: bash $ auto